Larpie3/filmmaking/README.md

-# Northbridge Media Archive — School Video Gallery
+# St. Cecilia Media Archive — School Video Gallery

 A watch-only video gallery site: one big searchable catalog, YouTube-style watch page, no uploading/commenting/likes — visitors can only browse and